vedprakash-m/carpool/COMPREHENSIVE_PROJECT_REVIEW.md

 3. **Plan authentication migration** (strategic, high value)
 4. **Fix E2E testing infrastructure** (foundational, important)

-With these improvements, VCarpool will have a robust, maintainable, and scalable foundation for continued development and growth.
+With these improvements, Carpool will have a robust, maintainable, and scalable foundation for continued development and growth.